pingcap/blog/how-we-build-tidb.md

 - TiDB must be user-oriented.
   - It must ensure that no data is ever lost and the system can automatically recover from machine failures or even downtime of the entire datacenters.
   - It should be easy to use.
-  - It should be cross-platform and can run on any environment, no matter it&#39;s on premise, cloud or container.
+  - It should be cross-platform and can run on any environment, no matter it's on premise, cloud or container.
   - As an open source project, we are dedicated to being an important part of the big community through our active engagement, contribution and collaboration.
 - We need TiDB to be easy to maintain so we chose the loose coupling approach.
 We design the database to be highly layered with a SQL layer and a Key-Value layer.
 If there is a bug in SQL layer, we can just update the SQL layer.
 - The alternatives: Although our project is inspired by Google Spanner and F1, we are different from those projects.
 When we design TiDB and TiKV, we have our own practices and decisions in choosing different technologies.